COVID-19: providing care

 Those who are symptomatic or test positive:

-• Following the 10 days, they can return to work provided their fever has resolved and symptoms have been improving for 24 hours (48 hours for gastrointestinal symptoms)
+• Should avoid work until their fever has resolved and symptoms have been improving for 24 hours (48 hours for gastrointestinal symptoms)

-Those who are exposed to COVID-19 (including household and non-household close contacts):
+Those who are exposed to COVID-19 (including household and similar non-household close contact exposures):

 • Should self-monitor for symptoms for 10 days from last exposure and can continue to attend work